UPPMAX/linux-command-line-102/docs/evaluations/20251204/README.md

 - Very appropriate, good timing
 - The pace of the redirection session was too fast for me.
 - It's good
 - I thought the overall pace of the course was very good, especially comparing it to the Linux101 course.
 I liked the type-alongs especially from the first day.
 - Mostly good.
 Some exercises maybe didn't get enough time, but since they're easy to follow and available online I feel happy doing them at my own speed later.
 - Good!
 Maybe 5% too fast at some points
+- Good.
+- NA
+- Good
+- It was adequate
+- good pace of teaching, easy to follow, enough time for the excercises
+- Overall very good

 ### [Future topics](future_topics.txt)

 - conda & environments/git
 - AWK
 - More specifically using Linux at an HPC cluster, for example starting jobs from scripts and good heuristics related to that.
+- job resources, partitions, practical examples of how to use the resources
+- Parallel computation in python

 ### [Other comments](comments.txt)